chris-reichl/MicroPython_LC709203F/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MicroPython Library for I2C LC709203F battery status and fuel gauge This library was adapted to MicroPython by Christian Reichl based on the CircuitPython library from ladyada (Limor Fried) Adafruit Industries.
+MicroPython Library for I2C LC709203F battery status and fuel gauge.

+This library was adapted to MicroPython by Christian Reichl based on the CircuitPython library from ladyada (Limor Fried) Adafruit Industries.

 ### Tested with the following boards: